-- To apply the parking brake: pull handbrake lever 1 up as far as the last possible detent.
-When the engine is running, the PARK and (indicator lamps in the Instrument Display light up.
-If the vehicle is in motion, a warning tone sounds. - in vehicles with a folding handbrake lever, you can then press handbrake lever 10 down as far as it will go. - To release the parking brake: on vehicles with a folding handbrake lever, first pull handbrake lever 1 up as far as it will go. - Guide handbrake lever (1) down to as far as it will go. - The PARK and (P) indicator lamps in the Instrument Display go out.
+- (i) In vehicles with a folding parking brake lever, you can then press parking brake lever (i) down as far as it will go. - ➤ To release the parking brake: on vehicles with a folding handbrake lever, first pull handbrake lever 1 up as far as it will go. - Pull parking brake lever (1) slightly and press release knob (2). - ➤ Guide handbrake lever 1 down as far as it will go with release knob 2 pressed.

+The PARK and 2 indicator lamps in the Instrument Display go out.